cawfree/react-native-firebase-upload-provider/README.md

 #### 2.2 `useUploads()`

-  This hook allows you to interrogate the state of the ongoing transactions, and have your registered component re-rensder when any of the transactions have been updated.
+  This hook allows you to interrogate the state of the ongoing transactions, and have your registered component re-render when any of the transactions have been updated.
 This is how we can determine things like the state of the task, the number of `bytesTransferred` and the `totalNumberOfBytes`, etc.

 ```javascript
 const { useUploads } = useFirebaseUploads();